Skip to main content

 Persons and Families

-Involving persons and family representatives in the measure development process is one of the ways that CMS is striving to achieve this goal.
-Engaging persons and family representatives benefits consumers by helping to identify issues that are important and meaningful from their perspective.
-It also supports identification of information that consumers need in order to make informed health care decisions.
+Involving persons and family representatives in the measure development process is one of the ways CMS is striving to achieve this goal.
+Engaging persons and family representatives benefits consumers by helping to identify issues important and meaningful from their perspective.
+It also supports the identification of information consumers need to make informed health care decisions.
 Person and family engagement helps measure developers and CMS produce easily understood, high-quality measures, relevant and useful to consumers.
 The involvement of persons and families helps CMS develop messaging that resonates with and reflects health care quality issues that are important to the public.

-Other stakeholders can be engaged in the Measure Lifecycle.
-Examples of other stakeholders include people with an interest in quality measurement, such as non-caregiver friends/family of patients, subject matter experts, electronic health record vendors, advocacy groups, specialty societies, and standards developers.
+Other interested parties can be engaged in the Measure Lifecycle.
+Examples of other interested parties include people with an interest in quality measurement, such as non-caregiver friends/family of patients, subject matter experts, electronic health record vendors, advocacy groups, specialty societies, and standards developers.